Join Our Mailing List

 The F-107 was a follow-on Mach 2 development of the F-100 with the air intake moved above and behind the cockpit.
 It was not developed in favor of the F-105 Thunderchief, which would become noted for its weaknesses in close in air combat.

-Pictured here is a USAF North American F-100D Super Sabre fighter known as "Triple Zilch", which was attached to the 20th Tactical Fighter Wing, then deployed to RAF Wethersfield Essex, England, during late 1957.
-Now in stock!
+Pictured here is a 1:72 scale replica of a USAF North American F-100D Super Sabre fighter known as "Triple Zilch", which was attached to the 20th Tactical Fighter Wing, then deployed to RAF Wethersfield Essex, England, during late 1957.
+Sold Out!

 Dimensions: